GEORGE MATSUMOTO, FAIA (1922-2016)

 Matsumoto also designed the Gregory Poole Equipment headquarters in 1954; everything except Poole's personal office and the Japanese gardens has been altered; a house for Gregory Poole; a house for Poole's daughter Jean; and a second Poole cabin.
 See entries below.

-1951 - The Jackson Residence, Raleigh, designed with Holloway, Weber, and Reeves.
+1951 - The Jackson Residence, Raleigh NC.
+Designed with Holloway, Weber, and Reeves.
 Never built, according to Matsumoto in 2008.
-The owners moved to California.
+The clients moved to California.

 1952 - The George W. and Virginia Kelly Residence, 150 Riding Lane, Southern Pines NC.
 Sold in 1993 to Marion McCullough.
 When she died, daughter Denis McCullough bought it in 1996.
 She added a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
 Photos by Glenn Dickerson.
 Pond photo by George Smart.

 1952 - The Isaac M. and Trudy Taylor House, 618 Morgan Creek Road, Chapel Hill NC.
 The house is on 23 acres where musician James Taylor grew up along with three brothers and one sister.